Cryptocurrencies in Europe: United Kingdom

 In March 2022, the Financial Conduct Authority (FCA) declared that all cryptocurrency ATMs in the country were illegal and would need to be shut down.
 None of the ATM's operators had successfully registered with the agency.
 The FCA cited a failure to comply with know your customer laws (KYC), which track and prevent money laundering, as well as the high risk to customers, due to a lack of regulation and protection.
 At the time, Coin ATM Radar listed 81 such ATMs in the country.

 Ukraine

 In September 2021, the Parliament of Ukraine passed a law to legalize cryptocurrency.
 The law divided virtual currencies into secured and unsecured assets and establishes an obligation for crypto service providers to comply with anti-money laundering laws.

+In June 2025, the Verkhovna Rada registered Draft Bill No. 13356 to let the National Bank of Ukraine hold and trade virtual assets as reserve assets alongside gold and foreign currency.
+In September 2025, the Rada passed Bill No. 10225-d in first reading, creating a VASP regime and tax rules: profits are taxed at 18% PIT plus a 5% military levy on fiat conversions in the first year, while virtual-to-virtual exchanges and some low-value transactions are exempt.
+The proposal classifies virtual assets as asset-backed tokens, e-money tokens, or other virtual assets, and requires provider registration, KYC/AML measures, and annual reporting.

 The Netherlands

 In July 2020, The Dutch Central Bank (DNB) said the euro system's central bank digital currency (CBDC) should be more programmable than Bitcoin.